akhil-tadiparthi/SarcasmDetectionML/README.md

 # English Sarcasm Detection using the RoBERTa Model

-For my project, I chose to do the Task A from the [iSarcasamEval](https://github.com/iabufarha/iSarcasmEval).
+I chose to do the Task A from the [iSarcasamEval](https://github.com/iabufarha/iSarcasmEval).

 ## Task Details
 SubTask A: Given a text, determine whether it is sarcastic or non-sarcastic;